Bachelor of Science in SPA (B.S.)

 - Demonstrate the skills and dispositions necessary to be successful speech-language pathologists, audiologists, or other health and human services professionals

-- Utilize the knowledge and skills acquired during their undergraduate SPA program of study to gain entry into graduate programs in Speech Pathology, Audiology, and or related fields, or except positions in Health and Cognitive sciences related professions
+- Utilize the knowledge and skills acquired during their undergraduate SPA program of study to gain entry into graduate programs in Speech Pathology, Audiology, and or related fields, or accept positions in Health and Cognitive sciences related professions

 Why are speech pathology & audiology outstanding fields to consider?